ldesi/virtualization_technologies_course/2_paravirtualization/README.md

 root@test:~# wget http://archive.ubuntu.com/ubuntu/dists/bionic-updates/main/installer-amd64/current/images/netboot/xen/initrd.gz
 ```

-Start creation of guest.
+Start the creation of the guest.
 Copy guest configuration file (in this repository) into /etc/xen and then run:

 ```
 root@test:~# xl create -c /etc/xen/ubuntu_bionic1804LTS.cfg
 ```

 The -c in this command tells xl that we wish to connect to the guest virtual console, a paravirtualized serial port within the domain that xen-create-image configured to listen with a getty.
+This command also starts the VM.

 To shutdown created guest:
 ```